CogitoErgoCode/CogitoErgoCode.github.io/about.markdown

 I have often thought of learning more about the ancient past and [old world languages](/assets/images/oldworld.jpg).
 [Old Norse](https://youtu.be/_ASsCH17cbA) is fascinating, with Icelandic being the most conservative of the North Germanic languages.
 It's unlikely I'll ever study this, but I thought it worth a mention.

-I will likely focus on **German** first, followed by **Japanese**. **Esperanto** will serve as a [neural ramp](https://youtu.be/GWSZ1DKjNzY) to German & Japanese.
+According to a preliminary study, Esperanto led to a 50% improvement in French langugage acquisition, 40% in English, 30% in German, and 25% in Russian.
+I will likely focus on **Esperanto** first because of its [propaedeutic value](https://en.wikipedia.org/wiki/Propaedeutic_value_of_Esperanto) which raises language awareness and accelerates subsequent learning of foreign languages, **followed by the languages in bold above**.
+Esperanto will serve as a [neural ramp](https://youtu.be/GWSZ1DKjNzY) to the rest.
 If you would like to follow my natural language learning progress, you can follow me on [Duolingo](https://invite.duolingo.com/BDHTZTB5CWWKSXYMDKXA7KAG64) under the same alias.

 ## **Inspirational Quotes**